jellevink/randomnumberproject/README.md

 This application is designed to allow users to log in and randomly generate a an exercise and number of reps for when they do not know how best to workout.
 A second implementation is available for when user wish to increase the difficult of the exercises, although currently this is only modifiable through the app; ideally this would be editable by a user.

+<a name="userstories"></a>
+### User Stories

-Below are entailed a series of user stories for how the app may be used and their level of requirement according to a MoSCoW (Must, Shoud, Could, Would) scale.
+Below are entailed a series of user stories according to the planned uses for the application and their level of requirement according to a MoSCoW (Must, Shoud, Could, Would) scale.
+Note that some of these were considered 'stretch goals' and so have not been completed, although may be completed in the future, so please check in later to see if some of these exciting features have been added!

 |  | User Stories and their MoSCoW |
 | ------ | ------ |